 Requests Hoster (desktop)

-There are two ways to receive requests on the SongbookDB network
+There are four ways to receive requests on the SongbookDB network

 - in the Requests Hoster screen of the desktop app, SongbookDB Pal

 - on our mobile app - SongbookDB Karaoke Requests Hoster

 - in our PCDJ Karaoki plugin

 They both have almost the same features.
 There are two main differences: